-- Admitted with Support/SYNERGY These students can enroll for a maximum of 15 credit hours per semester until they have met their conditions.
-(A student is considered to have met conditions once they have completed a minimum of 24 hours with a cumulative GPA of 2.0 or higher). - On Probation These students do not have a formally imposed limit on the number of credit hours for which they can register each semester; however, it is recommended that they enroll for 15 hours or less.
+- Admitted with Support/Fall Bridge - Students in the Fall Bridge program enroll in Bridge-specific classes, such as STEP 1101 as their FYS, and sometimes a Bridge-specific ENGL 1010 or ENGL 2015. - On Probation These students do not have a formally imposed limit on the number of credit hours for which they can register each semester; however, it is recommended that they enroll for 15 hours or less.
 Advisors make as many as two attempts to contact their probationary advisees by e-mail or phone, with the goal of meeting to discuss strategies for academic success.
-Enrollment in UWYO 1105 is encouraged to improve academic focus and major/career choice. - o Students on probation are required to earn a 2.0 or higher semester GPA or they will be suspended from the university. - Suspended from the university These students cannot enroll in classes unless CACS or one of the colleges approves a petition for reinstatement.
+Enrollment in STEP 1105 is encouraged to improve academic focus and major/career choice. - Students on probation are required to earn a 2.0 or higher semester GPA or they will be suspended from the university.

-- Reinstated to the university These students agree to conditions determined by their advisor and specified on their Reinstatement contract. - o For example, the contract might specify any of the following: - Number of credit hours that can be taken for the reinstated semester (typically 13 for full time and 7 for those approved only for part time enrollment). - Classes to be repeated. - Regularly scheduled meetings with their advisor throughout the semester with the goal of discussing strategies for academic success. - Enrollment in A&S 1100 course to improve academic focus. - Other academic success strategies such as career counseling or attendance at study skill workshops. - Like students on probation, reinstated students are required to earn a 2.0 or higher semester GPA or they will be re-suspended from the university.
+- Suspended from the university These students cannot enroll in classes unless ACES or one of the colleges approves a petition for reinstatement. - Reinstated to the university These students agree to conditions determined by their advisor and specified on their Reinstatement contract. - For example, the contract might specify any of the following: - Number of credit hours that can be taken for the reinstated semester (typically 13 for full time and 7 for those approved only for part time enrollment). - Classes to be repeated. - Regularly scheduled meetings with their advisor throughout the semester with the goal of discussing strategies for academic success. - Enrollment in UWYO 1105 course to improve academic focus. - Other academic success strategies such as career counseling or attendance at study skill workshops. - Like students on probation, reinstated students are required to earn a 2.0 or higher semester GPA or they will be re-suspended from the university.
 Additionally, reinstated students who register for a semester or summer term and then withdraw from that semester or term will be suspended, as it is considered an attempted semester or term.